vionta/Salvora/README.md

 <h2>	  Introduction.									</h2>
 <p>	  Salvora is a small and simple utility to serve XSLTForms (see
           http://www.agencexml.com/xsltforms.htm for more details about XSLTForms)
-	  applications locally, without embedding them in a full application server.
+          applications locally, or manage small xforms applications, without embedding them in a full application server.
 	  Current browsers tend to limit some of the functionalities of XSLT and XForms when run directly from local file systems.
 </p>
 <p>	Salvora utility server also exposes a data folder with REST read and write
-	access.										</p>
+        access.
+The current version of Salvora can manage several folders with read or read/write access.
+With the mapping file configuration you can also print the folder file lists when needed or even configure transformatios or small transformation chains.</p>

 <h2> 	Use cases. 	       	    	      	   	       	    	     	   	</h2>
 <p>	Salvora is a simple and easy way to run XForms directly from local folders.